rabbitmq/rabbitmq-website/site/connections.md

 such a table does not preclude the client from being able to use extensions such as [exchange to exchange bindings](/e2e.html).
-However, in some cases such as [consumer cancellation notification](/consumer-cancel.html), the client must present the associated capability otherwise RabbitMQ nodes will have no way of knowing that the client is capable of receiving the additional notifications.
+However, in some cases such as [consumer cancellation notification](/consumer-cancel.html), the client must present the associated capability, otherwise RabbitMQ nodes will have no way of knowing that the client is capable of receiving the additional notifications.

 ## <a id="automatic-recovery" class="anchor" href="#automatic-recovery">Recovery from Network Connection Failures</a>